yuriysydor1991/companys-interview-task-4barch-images/README.md

 # Requirements

-This section contains list of required packages and/or tools that must be present in the system in order to build templated project.
+This section contains list of required packages and/or tools that must be present in the system in order to build project.

 ## Required tools for the GNU/Linux based OS

-In order to build minimum template project install the GCC C++ compiler with CMake and Git.
+In order to build project install the GCC C++ compiler with CMake and Git.

 ```
 # the default dev tools